Professional Career Path for Dental Assistants

 Click here for information from the American Dental Association.

 This course provides an introduction to basic dental assisting theory and skills for pre-dental students planning to participate in the UFCD Dental Clinic Volunteer Program; and for individuals seeking an entry-level dental assisting position in a dental office.
 This is a hybrid course that includes online instruction, and two weekends of classroom, lab, and clinic instruction and practice.
 The course includes certification in CPR, OSHA, Bloodborne Pathogens, Infectious Waste Management, and HIPAA.
-Student participants who complete this course receive a certificate of participation for all basic dental assisting functions and are eligible to enroll in the Expanded Functions Dental Assistant or Radiology certification courses.
+Student participants who complete this course receive a certificate of participation for all basic dental assisting functions and are eligible to enroll in the Expanded Functions Dental Assistant certification course.

 If you have experience:

 Certification Courses for Dental Auxiliary

 Florida does not license dental assistants and there is no examination requirement.
 However, prior to the performance of expanded duties as defined by rule of the Board, the dental assistant must possess formal training.
 This certification training falls into two categories:

 Formal training which is required for certification in order to legally perform certain remediable tasks.
 Rules 64B5- 16.005 and 16.006, Florida Administrative Code, defines Remediable tasks (expanded functions) delegable to dental hygienists and dental assistants and the level of supervision required.